Misinformation Monitor

 October

-In this month's report, we explore how “pink slime” newsrooms secretly backed by partisan donors are spending big on Facebook and Instagram ads in battleground states.
+“Pink slime” newsrooms secretly backed by partisan donors are spending big on Facebook and Instagram ads in battleground states, taking advantage of the Meta platforms’ ad-targeting tools and advertising policies.

 Read It Now